 - Straight Talk: Whatever you choose for a plan you can use for mobile hotspot data

-And yes, AT&T doesn't allow for hotspot or tethering unless your phone is connected to your car.
+And yes, AT&T prohibits hotspot or tethering unless your phone is connected to your car.
+You can see all the mobile hotspot plans here.

 Is Unlimited Data Really Unlimited?

-Since all four major carriers have either brought change to its unlimited plans or introduced unlimited plans, I can't help but ponder over the question: "Is unlimited data really unlimited?"
+Since all four major carriers have either brought change to their unlimited plans or introduced new plans, I can't help but ponder over the question: "Is unlimited data really unlimited?"

 Well, yes and no. According to BGR, the phrases that contain prioritization of data and network congestion are just the carriers' ways of saying your speeds will be throttled no matter the case.
-So while you will receive unlimited data, you will not receive unlimited high-speed data, but more of a blend between high-speed and slower speeds, whether the speeds are 3G or 2G.
-In other words, T-Mobile offers the highest amount of unlimited high-speed data, while AT&T and Verizon provide you with the lowest amounts.
+So while you will receive unlimited data, you will not receive unlimited high-speed data.
+What you get is more of a blend between high-speed and slower speeds, whether the speeds are 3G or 2G.
+In other words, T-Mobile offers the highest amount of unlimited high-speed data on their LTE network, while AT&T and Verizon provide you with the lowest amounts.

 In other words, I can say that these unlimited phone plans are actually unlimited, but with limitations.